IRELAND'S CO2 EMISSIONS

 The UK emits 5.7 tonnes while France emits 5.2 tonnes per person per year.
 Although Ireland does not contribute much in total to Europe's greenhouse gas emissions we are the third-largest polluter in Europe per capita.
 We are also considered the worst country in Europe for climate action.

-We are currently set to miss our EU 2020 targets by a substantial margin.
-The target was to reduce emission levels by 20% compared to 2005 levels.
-We could be set to achieve reductions of less than 5%.
+We missed our 2020 emissions reduction target, even taking the pandemic into account.
+We reduced our non-ETS emissions by 7% instead of the required 20%.
+Agricultural emissions even saw a 7% increase.
 This will not just result in a heavy fine for the taxpayer, but will also make the task of reducing emissions by 30% by 2030 a much more difficult project.

-The situation is made more difficult by our recovering economy, as emissions in all sectors are forecast to increase.
+The situation is made more difficult by our lively economy, as emissions in all sectors are forecast to increase.
 It will be vital that greenhouse gas emissions are decoupled from economic growth.

 The next few years will be instrumental in determining the future well-being of our island.